yarpose/YARPOSE.ML-Electronics/README.md

 Version 2023.01

 A Full open-source/Full with Python/ interactive course for all who like to know "What is electronics?" from scratch to basic applications.
 This is the repo of **ML-Assisted Basics of Electronics for ALL**  project.
-It brings ALL of **Basic Elctronics** into browser via Python jupyter including examples, plots, equations, simulations and narration.
+It brings ALL of **Basic Electronics** into browser via Python jupyter including examples, plots, equations, simulations and narration.
 The narrations of text is generated via ML tools.

 This project is based on:

 1. Python
-2. Jupyetr notebook and runnable on Google colab
+2. Jupyter notebook and run-able on Google colab
 3. schemdraw library
 4. PySpice simulation wrapper
 5. ElevenLabs.io (ML generated human voices for whole the project)
 6. Good learning resources
-7. ... and days and hours of hardwork
+7. ... and days and hours of hard work